awesomerank/awesomerank.github.io/lists/guillaume-chevalier/awesome-deep-learning-resources.md

 - [Teaching Machines to Read and Comprehend](https://arxiv.org/pdf/1506.03340v3.pdf) - A very interesting and creative work about textual question answering, what a breakthrough, there is something to do with that.
 - [Pixel Recurrent Neural Networks](https://arxiv.org/pdf/1601.06759.pdf) - Nice for photoshop-like "content aware fill" to fill missing patches in images.
 - [Adaptive Computation Time for Recurrent Neural Networks](https://arxiv.org/pdf/1603.08983v4.pdf) - Let RNNs decide how long do they compute.
 I would love to see how well would it combines to Neural Turing Machines.
 Interesting interactive visualizations on the subject can be found [here](http://distill.pub/2016/augmented-rnns/).
-- [Hybrid computing using a neural network with dynamic external memory](http://www.nature.com/articles/nature20101.epdf?author_access_token=ImTXBI8aWbYxYQ51Plys8NRgN0jAjWel9jnR3ZoTv0MggmpDmwljGswxVdeocYSurJ3hxupzWuRNeGvvXnoO8o4jTJcnAyhGuZzXJ1GEaD-Z7E6X_a9R-xqJ9TfJWBqz) - Improvements on differentiable memory based on NTMs: now it is the differentiable neural computer.
+- [Hybrid computing using a neural network with dynamic external memory](http://www.nature.com/articles/nature20101.epdf?author_access_token=ImTXBI8aWbYxYQ51Plys8NRgN0jAjWel9jnR3ZoTv0MggmpDmwljGswxVdeocYSurJ3hxupzWuRNeGvvXnoO8o4jTJcnAyhGuZzXJ1GEaD-Z7E6X_a9R-xqJ9TfJWBqz) - Improvements on differentiable memory based on NTMs: now it is the Differentiable Neural Computer (DNC).
 - [Google’s Neural Machine Translation System: Bridging the Gap between Human and Machine Translation](https://arxiv.org/pdf/1609.08144.pdf) - In 2016: stacked residual LSTMs with attention mechanisms on encoder/decoder are the best for NMT (Neural Machine Translation).
 - [Neural Machine Translation and Sequence-to-sequence Models: A Tutorial](https://arxiv.org/pdf/1703.01619.pdf) - Interesting overview of the subject of NMT, I mostly read part 8 about RNNs with attention as a refresher.
 - [Massive Exploration of Neural Machine Translation Architectures](https://arxiv.org/pdf/1703.03906.pdf) - That yields intuition about the boundaries of what works for doing NMT within a framed seq2seq problem formulation.